Wren Rescue Story

 The activity meant the eggs had hatched and one morning I opened my door & saw a "tiny, tiny" chick laying on my deck.

-It was moving so I picked it up with a paper towel, so as not to touch it and attempted to "put it back into the nest", but the hole was too small & I was worried I would hurt it.
+It was moving so I picked it up with a paper towel, so as not to touch it and attempted to "put it back into the nest", but the hole was too small and I was worried I would hurt it.

 So I was going to try to "build a makeshift nest" to place below the box and then remembered that a wren had built a nest in one of my flower pots on the front porch the year before.

-The nest was still intact in the pot, so I very gently placed the "little birdie" securely into the nest, went online to see what I could feed it & began feeding tiny tiny pieces of grape and red meat with a pair of tweezers.
+I then went online to see what I could feed it and began feeding tiny tiny pieces of grape and red meat with a pair of tweezers.

 The chick barely had feathers at that time but responded to food.

-I placed that flower pot on a table just below the nest which was up high on the light fixture, & sat for one entire day watching to see if the Mom & Dad would feed its young that fell out of the nest.
+I sat for one entire day watching to see if the Mom and Dad would feed the young bird that fell out of the nest.

-By the second morning, the parents began to feed it, I continued for a couple of days to feed it also since I felt its growth had been stunted.
+I also continued to feed it for a couple of days since I felt its growth had been stunted.

 They allowed me to get "very close" to take pictures which are attached.